Visiting Hyland Hills FAQs

-- Visitors are asked to boot-up prior to arriving at the chalet or boarding the shuttle.
+- Please boot-up prior to arriving at the chalet or boarding the shuttle.

-- A limited number of lockers and cubbies will be available inside the building on a first-come, first-served basis.
+- A limited number of lockers and cubbies are available inside the building on a first-come, first-served basis.

-- Additional day-use lockers have been added outside the chalet, but space will be limited.
+- Additional day-use lockers have been added outside the chalet, but space is limited.
 Bring your own lock or purchase one in the retail shop.

 How will parking and shuttle operations work?

 Shuttle service will be operating at a significantly reduced capacity, so wait times will be longer.